How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 Meanwhile, another long-running federal investigation involving Guo is gaining steam.
 In that case, the billionaire has been described as the target of a failed attempt to lobby the Trump administration to extradite him to China, a complex campaign that allegedly involved two prominent GOP fundraisers, a former member of the Fugees hip-hop group and a fugitive Malaysian financier.

 Late last month, a consultant pleaded guilty to aiding and abetting an unregistered agent for China as part of the case.
-Prosecutors are also prepared to file charges against investor Elliott Broidy, a former top fundraiser for the Republican National Committee, for allegedly taking part in the effort, The Post has reported.
+Prosecutors are also prepared to file charges against investor Elliott Broidy, a former top fundraiser for the Republican National Committee, accusing him of taking part in the effort, The Post has reported.
 They also might reach a plea deal with him, people familiar with the matter have said.

 An attorney for Broidy declined to comment.
 Broidy has previously called claims about his role “a fabrication.”